 Keeping up to date with regulation changes within the industry can be a time-consuming matter, but it is one that you will thank yourself for later as there are a number of health and safety challenges in the construction industry.
-It is vital for construction companies to keep informed with all regulations to ensure that the workforce are protected at all times and risk of accidents is reduced.
+It is vital for construction companies to keep informed of all regulations to ensure that the workforce is protected at all times and the risk of accidents is reduced.

 What are the Health and Safety Challenges in the Construction Industry?